Developing Young Athletes in Somerset & helping them to be the best they can be…

 Athletics coaching is about helping the athletes to be the best they can be, and not about coach gratification.
 However, as coaches we are judged on performance and in any case it’s satisfying for coaches to be associated with an athlete’s success!
 Peter is pleased to have been part of the “team” who have coached many athletes and helped them to win medals at County Regional, National and International level.

-Peter has particular expertise in heptathlon having managed and coached an athlete to win the ESAA Combined Events Championships with the assistance of a group of specialist coaches all working as a team.
+Peter has particular expertise in heptathlon having managed and coached an athlete to win the ESAA Combined Events National Championships in 2016 with the assistance of a group of specialist coaches all working as a team.

 Peter had the opportunity to coach disabled athletes for 3 years.
 This all started when a group of disabled athletes appeared without warning at a Somerset Schools Elite Squad training day.
-Fortunately they were accompanied by Jen Slade (Somerset Disability Sport Officer).
+Fortunately they were accompanied by Jen Slade (then the Somerset Disability Sport Officer).
 Peter asked “How should I coach them?”, Jen replied “Just treat them like any other athlete!”.
 So he did and was “hooked”!!
-This was the start of some of the most inspirational coaching Peter has ever experienced and he loved every minute of the time spent with these athletes, both at Yeovil and on the Disability TI days at which he has coached for England Athletics.
+This was the start of some of the most inspirational coaching Peter has ever experienced and he loved every minute of the time spent with these athletes, both at Yeovil and on the Disability Talent ID days at which he has coached for England Athletics.

 Athletes coached have included those with CP, dwarfism, hearing impairments, sight impairments and those with learning disabilities.
 Coaching has mainly involved sprints, shot and discus, but also included some long jump and high jump.